adobe/reactor-developer-docs/api/guides/access_tokens.md

 {% alert info, Prerequisites %}
 - A terminal appliation on Mac/Linux/UNIX or a Command Line Window on Windows.
 - An Adobe Experience Cloud admin to have granted your Adobe user access to the Adobe I/O Console.
+Only those with the Org Administrator or the Developer role can use the I/O console.
 {% endalert %}

 ## Adobe I/O Integration